Vino927/generate-fractals/README.md

 ```
 python main.py
 ```
-NOTE:
- After each window pops up, close the window then press Enter in the terminal window to continue with the next plot

 By default, `main.py` is set up to generate all included fractal patterns.
 You can modify this script to generate specific fractals or to change parameters such as the number of points or the recursion depth.